Paediatrics

 │ - Check airway, breathing, circulation │

-│ - Pulse oximetry (pre and post-ductal) │
+│ - Pulse oximetry (pre-ductal AND post-ductal) │

 │ - Supplemental oxygen if SpO2 less than 92% │